Kipper-Lang/Kipper/README.md

 - Null safety, by enforcing non-null types unless explicitly allowed.
 - Full translation and integration with TypeScript.

-## Syntax Snippet
+## Example Code Snippet

 ![](img/carbon/carbon-code-snippet.png)

-_Kipper is still in an early development phase, as such not all features shown are implemented yet._
+_Kipper is still in an early development phase, as such not all features shown in the snippet are implemented yet._

 ## Child Packages